Next Chapter

 Wave Picking

-Similar to zone picking, but this method requires pickers to collect goods from several zones at the same time.
+Similar to zone picking, this method requires pickers to collect goods from several zones simultaneously.
 Then, packers must combine all separate items for each order.

-This method is faster than zone picking, but the packing time is rather long, because the packers need to spend more time combining orders before shipping them.
+This method is faster than zone picking, but the packing time is longer because the packers must spend more time combining orders before shipping them.
 The wave picking zone is suitable for retailers who are used to sending many orders with multiple types of goods and need a super-fast picking process.

-Note: With an automatic inventory management system, the wave picking process is even faster.
-Because the order picking schedule is automatic.
-Assignments are divided into sessions (wave) based on date, SKU, delivery method, and other categories.
-This system reduces human error by helping pickers know which items will pick next.
+Note: With an automatic inventory management system, the wave-picking process is even faster.
+Because the order-picking schedule is automatic, assignments are divided into sessions (wave) based on date, SKU, delivery method, and other categories.
+This system reduces human error by helping pickers know which items will be picked next.

 How to Pack Items Efficiently

 Packing is not just about putting orders in boxes and wrapping them quickly.
-This is the moment to ensure that you ship the right product, to the right customer, in the most efficient way.
+This is the moment to ensure that you ship the right product to the right customer most efficiently.
 Two things you should pay attention to here are the packaging sizes and packaging materials.

 The size of your boxes can have a big impact on operational costs.
 The bigger the size of your boxes, the more costs you will need to pay the courier.
 Having too many box sizes will also confuse the packers, so it’s best to choose just a few sizes based on the items that are frequently ordered.

 Next, pay attention to the packaging materials you use.
-Make sure they protect your goods when delivered and in transit, but you should not add too much weight to the product, otherwise it will lead to high procurement and shipping costs.
+Ensure they protect your goods when delivered and in transit, but you should not add too much weight to the product; otherwise, it will lead to high procurement and shipping costs.
 It is important to conduct a thorough evaluation of your packing method so that you will be able to eliminate unnecessary materials and make them more efficient.

 Ship Orders Faster and Accurately!

-A few steps that you do must in the shipping process include:
+A few steps that you must in the shipping process include:

 • Weighing the packages